leschiffres/kafka-ddos-usecase/README.md

 and another service will consume those messages (`kafka_consumer`) to be able to determine which IPs should be banned, because they are creating a huge flow of requests.

-## The algorithm

-Let's assume that we have We want to track down the IPs that send the most requests.
-One idea would be to store for each IP the amount of requests it has done.
-However this is extremely innefficient and in some cases not possible to implement, because of limited memory (there can be billions of IPs sending requests).

-Thus, we want to be able to determine whether our system is under ddos attack using the least memory possible, while making sure that we parse the stream once or twice.

-One efficient algorithm is the Alon-Matias-Szegedy Algorithm for which the authors got the Goedel Prize.
-Ideally given a stream of IPs, we would know the number of requests of all IPs and sum the square of their cardinality.
-To do so we would have to store for each IP the number of total requests.
-Instead the algorithm stores a single number in memory and tries to estimate the sum of square of frequencies.

-e.g. if the stream is a,b,c,b,d,a,c,d,a,b,d,c,a,a,b then a appears 5 times, b appears 4 times, and c and d appear 3 times.
-So the sum of square of those occurences is `5^2+4^2+3^2+3^2 = 59`

-So we can see based on this number how normal traffic looks like and when it spikes that should correspond to a DDoS attack.

 ## The Kafka Setup

 Start a docker container and find the kafka executables in the container with: